octobercms/docs/backend-lists.md

 **recordUrl** | link each list record to another page.
 Eg: **users/update:id**.
 The `:id` part is replaced with the record identifier.
 This allows you to link the list behavior and the [form behavior](forms).
 **recordOnClick** | custom JavaScript code to execute when clicking on a record.
 **noRecordsMessage** | a message to display when no records are found, can refer to a [localization string](../plugin/localization).
+**deleteMessage** | a message to display when records are bulk deleted, can refer to a [localization string](../plugin/localization).
+**noRecordsDeletedMessage** | a message to display when a bulk delete action is triggered, but no records were deleted, can refer to a [localization string](../plugin/localization).
 **recordsPerPage** | records to display per page, use 0 for no pages.
 Default: 0 **showPageNumbers** | displays page numbers with pagination.
 Disable this to improve list performance when working with large tables.
 Default: true
 **toolbar** | reference to a Toolbar Widget configuration file, or an array with configuration (see below).